 As you already know, my family loves the ocean.
-We spend the majority of our free time sailing, paddleboarding, swimming, snorkeling, scuba-diving, surfing and free-diving.
+We spend the majority of our free time paddleboarding, swimming, snorkeling, scuba diving, surfing, and free-diving.
 Our love for the ocean includes everything that lives in the ocean.
-There are many creatures that inhabit that ocean that humans may find dangerous – especially after all of the media coverage surrounding some recent shark attacks in our state.
+There are many creatures that inhabit that ocean that humans may find dangerous – especially after all of the media coverage surrounding some recent shark attacks.
 While I understand that some people may find sharks to be terrifying, the ocean is their home and we are simply visitors.
 However, as a family, we have a realistic view of these animals and follow the rules of the ocean to help ensure no harm comes to the sharks or our family.

 Eben learned how to swim before he could walk or talk, he was almost 6 months old.
 He is a natural in the water – it is the one place where he feels completely at ease.
 When it comes to the ocean, he has no fear – he has been stung by jellyfish, bitten by countless creatures, stepped on a sea urchin and even tore his leg open kneeling on the ocean floor.
 However, all of these incidents have not changed his view of the ocean, it is still his favorite place on Earth.

 I am not as adventurous as Eben or the mister, I am the cautious one – the one always on the lookout for possible dangers.
 We have swum and snorkeled with sharks many times and we have never felt threatened by them.
 In fact, we have nothing but love and respect for these amazing creatures.
 Since I am so cautious and a natural planner, I have tips that I live by to keep my family safe in the ocean.
 I am not trying to scare you, you are more likely to be hurt by a toilet than a shark!
 However, if you are hitting the beach this summer, read on and take note, these tips can help to keep your family safe.